 During 2009, the CID entered into a contract with the County, whereby the County has agreed to provide the CID with funding from its SPLOST proceeds and the CID has agreed to use the proceeds to improve certain roadways.
-The total amount of funding under the contract amounted to \$962,500, which had been received by the CID as of December 31, 2012.
+The total amount of funding under the contract amounted to \$962,500, which was received by the CID in 2010.
 Under the terms of the contract, the CID is responsible for any costs in excess of the \$962,500.
 In relation to this funding, the CID has entered into construction contracts in the amount of \$470,483.
-At December 31, 2012, \$247,652 had been paid on these contracts and \$222,831 remains to be paid.
+At December 31, 2015, \$326,243 had been paid on these contracts and \$144,240 remains to be paid.
+On November 18, 2014, the CID signed an amendment to this agreement whereby, the CID relinquished \$631,070 of the funds it held in restricted cash back to the County.
+Going forward, the County is now managing this project and the CID will reimburse the County for any expenditures over the original contract amount.

-NOTE F - COMMITMENTS (CONTINUED)
+NOTE F - COMMITMENTS (Continued)